conorsheppard/git-branches-script/README.md

 ### Setup

-Copy the script to a convenient location (e.g. alongside the `.gitconfig` file in your root directory)
+Make the script executable using `chmod +x branches.sh`.

-This can be done by executing:
+Copy and paste the command below into your terminal to move the script alongside your global `.gitconfig` file:
 ```bash
 cp branches.sh ~/branches.sh
 ```

-If you would like to run this script as a git alias, add the following alias to your `.gitconfig` file
+If you would like to run this script as a git alias, add the following alias to your `.gitconfig` file:
 ```bash
 [alias]
 ...